helm/helm/docs/charts_tips_and_tricks.md

 **Deis's [Workflow](https://github.com/deis/workflow/tree/master/charts/workflow):**
 This chart exposes the entire Deis PaaS system with one chart.
-But it's different from the SAP chart in that this master chart is built from each component, and each component is tracked in a different Git repository.
+But it's different from the SAP chart in that this umbrella chart is built from each component, and each component is tracked in a different Git repository.
 Check out the `requirements.yaml` file to see how this chart is composed by their CI/CD pipeline.